iturdikulov/notes/research/Столяров-Программирование_том_1_Programming_volume_1.md

 `99999 - x + y`.

-In 1673 Gottfried Wilhelm Leibniz created calculating machine, with supported sum, subtraction, multiplication and division.
+In 1673 Gottfried Wilhelm Leibniz created calculating machine, with supported ==sum, subtraction, multiplication and division==.

-General property of arithmometer is it can't do calculations without human help, if you need to do more than one operation.
+General property (disadvantage) of arithmometer is it can't do calculations without ==human help==, if you need to do more than one operation.

-1823 Charles Babbage started working on difference engine, which can do calculations using method of divided differences, but he failed to finish it.
+1823 Charles Babbage started working on difference engine, which can do calculations using method of ==divided differences==, but he failed to finish it.
 George Scheutz created working difference engine in 1843, by using Babbage's ideas.

-But Babbage's main idea was analytical engine, which can do any calculations.
+But Babbage's main idea was ==analytical== engine, which can do any calculations.
 So he invited idea of programmable machines, data transferring from one data storage into another and actions depending on analyze results (compare for example).

 Ada Lovelace - translated Babbage's analytical machine notes and added detailed comments.
-In one of these comments she provided full set of commands to calculate Bernoulli numbers on analytical machine - this set of commands is considered as first in history computer program, and Ada Lovelace is often called first programmer.
+In one of these comments she provided full set of commands to calculate Bernoulli numbers on analytical machine - this set of commands is considered as first in history computer program, and Ada Lovelace is often called ==first programmer==.

+Also, she predicted future of programmable computers.
 > The Analytical Engine might act upon other things besides number, were
 > objects found whose mutual fundamental relations could be expressed by those
 > of the abstract science of operations, and which should be also susceptible of